UCD Marian: National League

 Team Yoplait had a very successful campaign in Division Two in 1983–84, finishing a close second behind Liam McHale's Ballina, and winning promotion back to the top flight.
 With renewed vigour and healthy funding, the club faced into the 1984–85 season with confidence.
 Fran Ryan took over as coach, while guard Dan Trant and forward Alvis Rogers were brought in.
 The season came to a disappointing end with Team Yoplait just missing out on a top four place.
 More significantly, the club had run up a significant debt and a serious rethink of the viability of the National League team was undertaken in 1985.

 As a result of a club-structural rethink, the men's national league team was separated from the club, financially and management wise.
 For the 1985–86 season, Mike Smith and William Milteer were recruited, and Yoplait were retained as sponsors.
 In January 1986, Team Yoplait reached the semi-finals of the National Cup.
 There they faced the league-leading Neptune, but were defeated.
 The team's league form continued to disappoint, as they battled with Ballina and Sporting Belfast for two relegation spots.
 A bottom-two finish saw Marian relegated for the second time in four seasons.

 For the 1986–87 season, Paul Meany came back as coach and Fran Ryan returned as point guard.
 At Christmas, three players left the squad and seven defeats left Marian struggling to make the Division Two top four playoffs.
 They were promoted back to the top flight league for the 1987–88 season.

-Recent years

 In January 2011, UCD Marian claimed a historic National Cup final win over defending cup champions Killester.
 The win was the team's first major victory since 1978.
 Marian made it back to the National Cup final in 2015, where they lost to UCC Demons.
 In January 2018, UCD Marian returned to the National Cup final, where they were defeated 68–62 by Templeogue.
 Two months later, they ended a 40-year championship drought as they were crowned Basketball Ireland Men's Super League champions for 2017–18.

 Following the 2022–23 season, UCD Marian were relegated to the National League Division One.
+After winning the 2023–24 Division One, the team was promoted back to the Super League for the 2024–25 season.